fgprevito/building-intuition/README.md

 # building-intuition

-slowly building an intuition for the math behind machine learning methods and learning how to approach real world problems using statistics and data analysis
+building an intuition for quantitative research methods / learning to properly approach real world problems using statistics and data analysis